The Nut (film): Plot

 Charlie (Fairbanks) loves a woman, Estrell (De La Motte), who has a theory that if rich people would take a number of poor children into their homes each day, the environment would cause the children to grow up properly and become good citizens.
 Charlie organizes a party to convince rich people to participate to this cause, but the event ends up catastrophically.
 Charlie, who spends the night at the police station, meets a crook who pretend to be a member of the very influential Vanderbrook family.
 To regain Estrell’s favor, Charlie arranges a meeting with him and other false influential personalities, who are in reality burglars and gamblers.
 Realizing that he has been deceived, but in need to fulfill a promise he made, he arranges a false meeting between Estrell and dummies posing as real people.
-But Estell is not fooled and becomes indignant.
+But Estrell is not fooled and becomes indignant.
 A real Vanderbrook working as a reporter goes to investigate a report of a man dragging a body which turns out to be Charlie moving a dummy, allowing Charlie to finally meet influential people.
 Meanwhile, Estrell is lured by a man who tries to abuse her.
 Charlie finds out and rescues her, and in the end, she is satisfied and agrees to marry him.